-9. Environmental issues
+9.Environmental issues

-In 2024, FGA's actions regarding Sustainability & Environmental Protection were intensified.
+In 2024, FGB's actions regarding Sustainability & Environmental Protection were intensified.
 Independently or in cooperation with the other companies of the Fraport Group, important initiatives were taken, such as:

-- 1. Sustainability: - The implementation of the Corporate Sustainability Reporting Directive (CSRD) has commenced for the important sustainability issues arising from the Double Materiality assessment: - Climate Change (ESRS E1) 0 - Own Workforce (ESRS S1) 0 - Affected Communities (ESRS S3) - Business Conduct (ESRS G1) - The Environmental & Social Action Plan (ESAP) of the Loan Agreement was successfully implemented. - FGA successfully participated in the "METRON" Program of the Greek Tourism Confederation (SETE) and received the relevant certification for "Sustainable Tourism". - 2.
-In particular, with regard to Climate Change and Climate Protection: - The "Action Plan for Decarbonisation" is underway, including investments to achieve the corporate goals for greenhouse gas emission reduction (Scope 1 and 2) for the years 2030 (-42,0% with 2018 as base year), 2040 (-80,7%) and 2045 (zero emissions). - Greenhouse gas emissions resulting from activities in the value chain of FGA were estimated for the first time (Scope - 3.
-As part of the Environmental Management System: - Establishing a Waste Manager role to oversee the management of Municipal Solid Waste (MSW) in order to achieve corporate recovery goals. - Twelve (12) Environmental Protection Action Plans were implemented: Noise, Vibrations, Rainwater, Wastewater, Non-hazardous Waste, Hazardous Waste, Hazardous Materials, Soil and Groundwater Protection, Air Quality, Electromagnetic Radiation, Climate Protection, Natural Environment & Biodiversity Conservation, Water Usage, Energy Usage.
-The key achievements are listed below: - Monitoring environmental conditions and addressing environmental incidents, where they occurred, through appropriate actions. - Environmental monitoring as required by the approved Environmental Terms (ETs) of the airports in order to improve their environmental efficiency.
+- 1. Sustainability: - The implementation of the Corporate Sustainability Reporting Directive (CSRD) has commenced for the important sustainability issues arising from the Double Materiality assessment: - Climate Change (ESRS E1) - o Own Workforce (ESRS S1) - Affected Communities (ESRS S3) - Business Conduct (ESRS G1) - The Environmental & Social Action Plan (ESAP) of the Loan Agreement was successfully implemented. - Fraport Greece B, in cooperation with TUI Airline, the South Aegean Region and other entities, participated in SKYTEAM's "Aviation Challenge 2024" program by taking a series of sustainability initiatives. - 2.
+In particular, with regard to Climate Change and Climate Protection: - The "Action Plan for Decarbonisation" is underway, including investments to achieve the corporate goals for greenhouse gas emission reduction (Scope 1 and 2) for the years 2030 (-42,0% with 2018 as base year), 2040 (-80,7%) and 2045 (zero emissions). - Greenhouse gas emissions resulting from activities in the value chain of FGB were estimated for the first time (Scope 3). - 3.
+As part of the Environmental Management System: - Establishing a Waste Manager role to oversee the management of Municipal Solid Waste (MSW) in order to achieve corporate recovery goals. - Twelve (12) Environmental Protection Action Plans were implemented: Noise, Vibrations, Rainwater, Wastewater, Non-hazardous Waste, Hazardous Waste, Hazardous Materials, Soil and Groundwater Protection,